Lennox Lewis: First reign as WBC heavyweight champion

-Loss to McCall
+Lewis vs. McCall

 Lewis lost his WBC title to Oliver McCall on 24 September 1994 in a huge upset at the Wembley Arena in London.
 In the second round, McCall landed a powerful right cross, putting Lewis on his back.
 Lewis returned to his feet at the count of six, but stumbled forward into the referee in a daze.
 Referee Jose Guadalupe Garcia felt Lewis was unable to continue and ended the fight, giving McCall the title by technical knockout.
 Lewis and others argued the stoppage was premature and that a champion should be given the benefit of the doubt.
 In spite of the Lewis camp protests, Boxing Monthly editor Glynn Leach pointed out that Lewis "only seemed to recover his senses once the fight was waved off", and that "in the opinions of everyone I spoke to at ringside, the decision was correct."

 After the fight, Lewis decided he needed a new trainer to replace Pepe Correa, who had become increasingly difficult to work with.
 Correa denounced Lewis in public after being fired.
 Renowned trainer Emanuel Steward, who had been McCall's trainer during their fight, was Lewis's choice.
 Even before the fight with McCall, Steward had seen much potential in Lewis and immediately expressed a desire to work with him.
 He corrected several of Lewis's technical flaws, which included maintaining a more balanced stance, less reliance on his cross, and a focus on using a strong, authoritative jab; the latter of which would become a hallmark of Lewis's style throughout the rest of his career.
 Their partnership lasted until Lewis's retirement.